yugabyte/yugabyte-db/docs/content/v2.16/reference/configuration/yb-master.md

 {{< note title="Note" >}}

-- This value must match on all `yb-master` and `yb-tserver` configurations of a YugabyteDB cluster.
+- This flag must match on all `yb-master` and `yb-tserver` configurations of a YugabyteDB cluster.
 - If the value is set to *Default* (`-1`), the system automatically determines an appropriate value based on the number of CPU cores and internally *updates* the flag with the intended value during startup prior to version `2.16.5` and the flag remains *unchanged* starting from version `2.16.5`.
 - The [`CREATE TABLE ...SPLIT INTO`](../../../api/ysql/the-sql-language/statements/ddl_create_table/#split-into) clause can be used on a per-table basis to override the `ysql_num_shards_per_tserver` value.